msbx5420-class/msbx5420-class.github.io/project.md

 * In the notebook, make sure you specify `spark://spark-master:7077` or `yarn` in `master()` rather than using `local`

-* Please avoid uploading files in JupyterHub.
-The files you read from JupyterHub cannot be run by PySpark and running analysis directly from the file will easily overload the master node.
+* Please avoid uploading data files in JupyterHub.
+The data files you upload to JupyterHub workspace cannot be loaded by PySpark kernel and running analysis directly from the data file in the workspace will easily overload the master node.

 ###  Use HDFS on Cluster